guoguo12/guoguo12.github.io/writings/src/regex-features.md

 <!-- So the regex matches are actually quite rare.
 Indeed, the average example in the featurized training set contains ~15 non-zero entries (out of 64 total). -->
 <!-- print(np.mean(np.apply_along_axis(np.count_nonzero, 1, X_train_f))) -->

-## Conclusions
+## Final thoughts

 Although I had a lot of fun conducting this experiment, it would be overly generous to consider it successful.
 But I do have some thoughts on what could be improved.

 First, as you may have noticed, I've constrained my regexes to be of fixed length: each regex consists of exactly 12 elements of `regex_comps`, arranged in some order.
 This constraint makes very little sense, and is undoubtedly prohibiting the evolutionary algorithm from finding shorter (or longer) regexes of high fitness.

-Second, when looking at the outputs of the EA, I found that many of the final *K* regexes had high match counts for the same class, e.g., a lot of regexes were very good at matching the digit "4", but almost none were good at matching "9".
+Second, when looking at the outputs of the EA, I found that many of the *K* chosen regexes had high match counts for the same class, e.g., a lot of regexes were very good at matching the digit "4", but almost none were good at matching "9".
-It would be interesting to try to coerce the EA into outputting more diverse regexes, perhaps by penalizing individuals that are too similar to existing ones, or by using more complicated population models (like the so-called island model by Cohoon et al.).
+It would be interesting to try to coerce the EA into outputting more diverse regexes, perhaps by penalizing individuals that are too similar to existing ones or by using more complicated population models (like the so-called island model by Cohoon et al.).

 Finally, the featurization process itself could be improved: the features should take into account the spatial orientation of the matches.
 Rather than counting the number of matches throughout an entire image, we should be counting the number of matches per row or per region.
 The model would then be more similar to a typical convolutional neural network, where we have multiple filters (regexes) that are applied to a single region at a time.
 I would expect this sort of approach to perform substantially better than the one detailed above.